FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 ## `MISSING_REQUIRED_PARAMETER`
 When a required parameter has not been supplied to a given method.

 The error message will determine which parameter is missing.
-This could be caused during type generation, when neither `inputs` or `filepaths` are supplied (at least one is required).
+This could be caused during type generation when neither `inputs` nor `filepaths` are supplied (at least one is required).

 ## `NODE_INFO_CACHE_EMPTY`
 When the Fuel Node info cache is empty; This is usually caused by not being connected to the Fuel Node.